 Various airlines services have installed routers to provide free Wi-Fi to their passengers.
 In several aircraft, data communication via satellite system allows passengers to connect to live Internet from the individual In-flight entertainment units or their laptops via the in-flight Wi-Fi access.
 Using Wi-Fi, passengers can access movies, music, games and other entertainment media from their own devices and enjoy their journey.

-Technological advancements in consumer electronics have contributed to the development of advanced onboard entertainment systems to enhance the passenger experience.
+Technological advancements in consumer electronics have contributed to the development of advanced in-flight entertainment systems to enhance the passenger experience.
 For instance, Virgin America is presently testing the new EcoV2 monitors developed by Panasonic.
 Various airlines are collaborating with In-flight Entertainment Solution manufacturers to introduce jazz seat concept that offers several benefits such as improved touch sensors and display, integrated passenger control unit, and programmable attendant call buttons.
 With the increasing frequency of travel and the number of options available, the passenger will be more discerning in choosing an airline.

-Airlines will have to differentiate on the quality of experience they offer to passengers and IFE systems will play a crucial role.
+Airlines will have to differentiate on the quality of experience they offer to passengers and IFE systems and in-flight entertainment design services will play a crucial role.
 Passengers will expect the In-flight entertainment Solutions to provide them with the same experience as their smart devices.
 It is imperative for the suppliers of these systems to consistently innovate and keep pace with emerging technologies, to stay ahead.